Skip to main content

 Up to INR 50 crore (~ $6 million)

-Steps to Digital Personal Data Protection Act compliance
+Checklist for India’s Digital Personal Data Protection Act (DPDP Act) compliance

 • Obtain valid consent before processing personal data